 The growth of personal and professional fitness across the UK has been a rapidly growing industry year-on-year.
 With the industry changing to adapt to various needs, we have seen the rise of HVLP (High Value - Low Price) budget focused gyms, tailored for those looking for a focus strictly on fitness, to where Fitness Centres and Gymnasiums were member experience focused - providing a wide range of services with spa facilities, swimming and leisure areas and cafeterias.
 The market has certainly changed, but the introduction of high-end boutique gyms and the better known broad range focused gyms are very much still at play.

-With residential buildings often found just above these types of structures, impact noise and structural borne vibration is often a huge concern, and will result in the requirement of precise planning of soundproofing systems to mitigate any noise issues, and potential complaints against your location.
+With residential buildings often found just above these types of structures, impact noise and structural borne vibration is often a considerable concern and will result in the requirement of precise planning of soundproofing systems to mitigate any noise issues, and potential complaints against your location.
 The level of noise sensitivity is very high, and this would require a Noise Impact Assessment so that various weights can be dropped to measure their impact, and adjacent residencies are measured to find out their average background noise level.

 (Do note: 1 = lowest and 10 = highest.)